-I wonder if our forefather’s are turning over in their graves…
+I wonder if our founding fathers are turning over in their graves…

 See How Your Representative Voted...

-Should, The United States of America, one of the best countries in the world, that has had the greatest successes in science and art development and achievements for over 200 years, “bring the United States Patent and Trademark Office (USPTO) in line with other nations?”
+Should, The United States of America, one of the best countries in the world, that has had the greatest successes in science, art development and achievements for over 200 years, “bring the United States Patent and Trademark Office (USPTO) in line with other nations?”

 I have contacted each of my government representatives asking for education and explanation as to why they voted in the manner they did.
-Senator Boxer (D-CA), voted Nay, Senator Feinstein (D-CA), voted Yea and Congressmen Issa, voted Yea,
+Senator Boxer (D-CA), voted Nay, Senator Feinstein (D-CA), voted Yea and Congressmen Issa (R), voted Yea,

 Only Senator Dianne Feinstein was gracious enough to reply to my inquiry and she said, “Although I supported Public Law 112-29, I had concerns regarding its first-to-file provision because I believed this transition could harm innovation and be especially burdensome on small inventors and businesses.
 I introduced an amendment to Public Law 112-29 that would strike the first-to-file provision from the law”.

-Unfortunately, her amendment did not receive the votes necessary to pass.
+Unfortunately, her amendment did not receive the votes needed.

-I ask and urge all of you who would like the ability of creativity and inspiration to continue to flourish without having to file to receive credit, to look into this measure (law) and derive your own education opinion.
+I ask and urge all of you who would like the ability of creativity and inspiration to continue to flourish, in this country, without having to file to receive credit, to look into this measure (law) and derive your own educated view point.